 Today's prompt for the #LIGHTtheWORLD challenge is: "Jesus honored his mother and so can I".

 I have been thinking for weeks how I could honor my mother today...to show her how much I truly love and appreciate her and what she means to me and the rest of the people who know her.

 My mom is so selfless and constantly serving others, and although I cannot go back 30 years and tell her during those long days and extra shifts how much I appreciate her...I can show her now by acknowledging her hard fought efforts in others.

 I asked my mom to help me do a little project to honor other working women who might need a little pick me up and of course she said yes.
 Little did she know that (with a little help from my sneaky husband, supportive daddy) we were also trying to honor her and the bright light she is in this world.

 I know if Christ were here, he'd wrap his arms around all of us.
 And acknowledge our efforts and selfless love.
 Tell us we're doing just fine and if we are tired to lean into him for rest and hope.
 So that's what we tried to do for Him today.

-Together our three little generations of women worked to put together these small treats packages with the card above.
+Together our three little generations of women worked to put together these small treats packages with the card below.

 We went into stores and offices and gave them out hoping to honor all of you hardworking mothers in every form: in heaven and on earth, aunts, grandmothers, friends, and mentors.
 Whether you are on the job at home, in an office or among the community, we will know you by the hope in your pocket and your heart that's unwilling to quit.